Our Board of Trustees

-Executive General Manager of L’Oréal New Zealand and the General Manager of the Consumer Products Division
+Country Manager of L’Oréal New Zealand and the General Manager of the Consumer Products Division

 Before her retirement from corporate life in 2008 Penny Thompson was the Managing Director of the Estee Lauder Group in New Zealand and then Australia.
 Today she works with small businesses as well as her favourite charities.

 Penny set up Look Good Feel Better on behalf of the CTFA, when she was Managing Director of Estee Lauder New Zealand.
 Involved with all the initial presentations to the hospitals and cancer societies around the country, Penny helped to secure their ongoing support.
 She also employed the initial charity staff, and worked with the cosmetics industry to secure product requirements.

 She remained a significant figure in the Look Good Feel Better charity until 2001, when she was transferred back to Estee Lauder Australia.
 She sat on the board of the CTFA and LGFB in Australia from 2001 until 2008.

 Penny rejoined the LGFB board in New Zealand in 2005, and was Chairperson from 2008 until 2013.